Skip to main content

 done

-# For loop with range
+# For loop - through a range

 for i in {1..10}; do